SinghAstra/UnderstandX/README.md

-# NavX - Work in Progress - Open Source
+# NavX - Work in Progress

 - The Goal is to help developers understand github Repositories easily.
 - Tells you about the functionality implemented in GitHub Repository.